carafelix/minimalist-library/README.md

 ## Features

-- yet
-- yet
-- yet
-- yet
-- yet
+- URl import of the site state with checker (isHouse) function
+- Librarie can be lock behind passwords
+- Google Books API import

 ## Showcase